Easter week, Psalm 41:

 A single thread

-It is easy to gradually overlook our selfishness, our guilt or our sin, as it slowly becomes apart of the “new normal.”
+It is easy to gradually overlook our selfishness, our guilt, and our sin, as it slowly becomes apart of the “new normal.”
 When did it become a habit?
 When did it become natural?
 It seems like one minute it is unacceptable or “out of the question,” and then eventually– well, it is overlooked and is just another thread in the fabric of our life.
-But one thread can change everything.
-If we tug on that one thread, everything could unravel, so it is better to leave it alone.
+This thread though changes things.

 My tolerated sin grows subtly and quietly.